JuliaDocs/Documenter.jl/docs/src/checklists.md

 ## The release

- - [ ] After merging this pull request, comment `[at]JuliaRegistrator register`
+ - [ ] After merging this pull request, tag the release.
+There are two options for this:

+       1. [Comment `[at]JuliaRegistrator register` on the GitHub commit.](https://github.com/JuliaRegistries/Registrator.jl#via-the-github-app)
+       2. Use [JuliaHub's package registration feature](https://help.juliahub.com/juliahub/stable/contribute/#registrator) to trigger the registration.

-       in the GitHub commit.
-This should automatically publish a new version to the Julia registry, as well as create a tag, and rebuild the documentation for this tag.
+       Either of those should automatically publish a new version to the Julia registry.
+       Once registered, the `TagBot.yml` workflow should create a tag, and rebuild the documentation for this tag.
 These steps can take quite a bit of time (1 hour or more), so don't be surprised if the new documentation takes a while to appear.